dabeschte/DeltaCNN/readme.md

 ## Tips & Tricks

-- As a starting point, we would suggest to use a small global threshold, or even 0 and to iteratively increase the threshold on the input until the accuracy decreases.
+* As a starting point, we would suggest to use a small global threshold, or even 0 and to iteratively increase the threshold on the input until the accuracy decreases.
 Try to use a update mask dilation on the first layer together with high thresholds to compensate noise.
 Afterwards, try increasing the global threshold to the maximum that does not significantly reduce accuracy.
 Use this threshold as baseline when fine tuning individual truncation thresholds.

-- Fusing batch normalization layers together with convolutional layers can have a large impact on performance.
+* Fusing batch normalization layers together with convolutional layers can have a large impact on performance.

+* Switch between DeltaCNN and cuDNN inference mode without changing the layers by setting `DCConv2d.backend` to `DCBackend.deltacnn` or `DCBackend.cudnn`.

 ## Cite